 - enforce health and safety legislation and give advice in relation to the workplace

-- investigate accidents and official notifications (lift reports, pressure vessels, air receivers etc)
+- investigate accidents and official notifications (such as lift reports, pressure vessels or air receivers)

 - inspect and monitor skin piercing establishments to ensure compliance with health and safety legislation, licensing conditions and byelaws

 - work in partnership with the Health and Safety Executive in tackling priority accident and disease reduction topics